Calcium

 What exactly is calcium?

-It is a mineral for our body.
-It is essential not only for teeth and bones, but also for blood clotting.
+It is a mineral that our bodies need.
+It is not only essential for our teeth and bones, but is also necessary for blood clotting.

-Calcium is found in many foods and is usually absorbed by us through diet.
-To take in the best possible amount, this can also be done in the form of dietary supplements.
+Calcium is found in many foods and is usually absorbed by us humans through our diet.
+To ensure we get the best possible amount, it can also be taken in the form of dietary supplements.

 Its importance for the body

-To build and maintain teeth and bones, enough calcium should be consumed.
-But it is not only important for these areas of the body; it is also relevant for blood clotting and muscle function.
-Nerve function also depends on calcium.
-It also supports the body in maintaining blood pressure within a healthy range.
+Sufficient calcium should be consumed to build and maintain teeth and bones.
+However, it is not only important for these parts of the body – it is also vital for blood clotting and muscle function.
+Furthermore, nerve function also depends on calcium.
+Furthermore, it helps the body maintain blood pressure within a healthy range.

 People need calcium to build and maintain teeth and bones.
-It is also significantly involved in other processes and is therefore essential.
-It is usually absorbed through food.
+It also plays a vital role in other processes and is therefore essential.
+It is usually obtained through diet.

-Calcium is found especially in dairy products such as milk, yogurt and cheese.
-Leafy vegetables such as spinach, fish such as salmon and perch, and beans are also good sources of calcium.
-Because of this selection of calcium-rich foods, it is possible to meet your needs purely through food intake.
+Calcium is found primarily in dairy products such as milk, yoghurt and cheese.
+However, leafy vegetables such as spinach, fish such as salmon and perch, and beans are also good sources of calcium.
+Thanks to this range of calcium-rich foods, it is possible to meet one’s requirements solely through diet.

 Calcium deficiency – these are the symptoms

-If the requirement is not met, the body takes the nutrient from its reserves.
-These are stored in the bones, which means that bone mass is broken down.
-In this way, the body tries to maintain the calcium level in the blood.
-In the long term, this leads to instability of the bones and the risk of osteoporosis increases.
+If your calcium needs are not met, the body will draw on its reserves for this nutrient.
+These reserves are stored in the bones, which means that bone mass is broken down.
+In this way, the body attempts to maintain calcium levels in the blood.
+In the long term, this leads to bone instability and an increased risk of osteoporosis.

 • Muscle cramps